-It would be amazing to launch your public relations strategy, sit back, relax, sip on a glass of wine, and watch the results come pouring in.
+Launching your public relations strategy would be amazing.
+Sit back, relax, sip on a glass of wine, and watch the results pouring in.
 But, sadly, that will never happen.

 Every brand must learn to develop a PR strategy that delivers results.
 However, not every organization knows how to do this the right way.
 In this post, I’ll walk you through creating a strategic PR strategy for your business.
 I’ll start by laying out your media relations goals and objectives, developing critical messaging, and identifying your target audience.
 Finally, we’ll outline some tips for implementing your public relations plan and improving your PR media strategy.

 Before diving into public relations strategies, defining PR for those new to the industry is important.
 A public relations (PR) strategy is a planned, proactive approach to managing and controlling a brand’s reputation and perception.
 It involves developing positive relationships with media, stakeholders, and the general public through strategic messaging and communication tactics.